Scripps Memorial Hospital Encinitas

 Healthcare

-Scripps Memorial Hospital Encinitas wanted a new building that would allow the hospital to easily grow its capacity into the future.
-P2S helped to design the new $94 million, 72,000 SF Leichtag Foundation Critical Care Pavilion and central plant.
-Because the hospital was so focused on preparing for future development, the design called for constant re-assessment and forward-thinking about the needs of the hospital community in the next 50-100 years.
-The 2-story critical care facility includes 26 treatment rooms, a 36-bed medical surgery nursing unit, and airborne infection isolation rooms.
+Scripps Memorial Hospital Encinitas needed a new building to accommodate its growing demand for capacity.
+P2S helped design the new $94 million, 72,000 SF Leichtag Foundation Critical Care Pavilion (CCP) and central plant.
+In line with the Hospital’s focus on future development, the design called for constant re-assessment and forward-thinking considerations about the needs of the community in the next 50-100 years.
+The 2-story CCP includes 26 treatment rooms, a 36-bed medical surgery nursing unit, and airborne infection isolation rooms.

-The new central plant was designed with future expansion in mind, including massive chiller capacity, new 12KV utility service, and emergency generator for the future Acute Care Building.
+The new central plant was designed with future expansion in mind, including massive chiller capacity, a new 12KV utility service, and an emergency generator for the future Acute Care Building (ACB).
+The ACB, another P2S project at Scripps Memorial Hospital Encinitas, is expected to be completed in 2025.